Checking In & Out of Mexico By Boat

 CHECKING IN & OUT OF MEXICO BY BOAT – GET ONLINE FMM!

 Port offices are all closed on weekends and holidays.
-If you arrive at this time and your crew must leave the boat before you can clear Migración, make sure you have a copy of their FMM and their plane ticket available for officials to inspect so there is no question that they were a part of your crew.
+If you arrive at this time and your crew must leave the boat before you can clear Migración, make sure you have a copy of their FMM and their plane ticket available for officials to inspect so there is no question that such person(s) were a part of your crew.
 Many registered marinas can clear boats in and out of port for their clients, providing better hours of service to cruisers during the marina’s longer working day.
 This service applies only for entry to and from ports within Mexico or internationally by way of a Registered Ships Agent.
 Check with each port on any further regulations for such clearance as it varies.
 Although port clearance is no longer required when traveling from port to port after your first entry into Mexico, it is highly recommended that you hail the Port Captain by VHF or visit the office as a courtesy upon arrival in any new port and inquire what contact with that port’s office might be required.
 The safety of all port visitors is the top priority for this port agent.
-Find link to current Directory of Port Captains below.
+Find contact info for Port Authorities in link to Directory of Port Captains below.

-Directory of Port Captains: https://www.gob.mx/semar%7Cunicapam/documentos/directorio-de-las-capitanias-de-puerto
+Link: Directory of Port Captains:

 VHF Net Schedule Table

-Local VHF Net Table for MX
+VHF Net Schedule Table 2023